turingschool/curriculum/source/projects/mastermind.markdown

 * 4:  Application demonstrates excellent knowledge of Ruby syntax, style, refactoring, and extensively uses idiomatic code.
 * 3:  Application shows some effort toward organization but still has 6 or fewer long methods (> 8 lines)  needs some refactoring, and is mostly idiomatic.
-* 2:  Application runs but the code has many long methods (>8 lines) needs significant refactoring, and is somewhat idiomatic.
+* 2:  Application runs but the code has many long methods (>8 lines) has poorly named variables, needs significant refactoring, and is somewhat idiomatic.
 * 1:  Application generates syntax error or crashes during execution

 ### 5. Enumerable & Collections